Transient tic disorderTic - transient tic disorder

 Exams and Tests

-The health care provider should consider physical causes of transient tic disorder before making a diagnosis.
+The health care provider will consider physical causes of transient tic disorder before making a diagnosis.

 In order to be diagnosed with transient tic disorder, the child must have had tics almost every day for at least 4 weeks, but less than a year.

-Other disorders such as anxiety, attention deficit disorder, myoclonus, obsessive-compulsive disorder, epilepsy, and focal dystonia, may need to be ruled out.
+Other disorders such as anxiety , attention deficit hyperactivity disorder ( ADHD ), uncontrollable movement ( myoclonus ), obsessive-compulsive disorder , and epilepsy may need to be ruled out.

 Simple childhood tics usually disappear over a period of months.

 There are usually no complications.
-A chronic motor or vocal tic disorder can develop.
+A chronic motor tic disorder can develop.